This is the final brief I will be allowed to file

 tax so politicians can meet every year to gripe about how little of it

 they have to spend.
-Circumstances affect when "compelled speech" is
+Circumstances affect when "compelled speech"

 right or wrong.